M-Abdullah2004/Wazuh-SOC-Homelab/README.md

 ## Implemented Security Features

 ### File Integrity Monitoring (FIM)
-Configured Wazuh Syscheck to monitor sensitive directories and generate alerts whenever files were created or modified.
+Configured Wazuh Syscheck to monitor sensitive directories on the monitored systems.
+Alerts were generated whenever files were created or modified, demonstrating how SOC teams detect unauthorized file changes.

 ### Custom Detection Rules
 Created custom Wazuh rules to detect specific security events such as:
 - New user account creation
 - SSH brute-force login attempts
-- USB device insertion

-### Vulnerability Detection
-Enabled Wazuh vulnerability detection to identify known vulnerabilities present on monitored systems.
+These rules helped simulate how detection engineering works in a SOC environment.

 ### Active Response Automation
-Configured Wazuh Active Response to automatically respond to detected threats.
-During testing, repeated SSH brute-force attempts triggered a response that blocked the attacking IP using firewall rules.
+Configured Wazuh Active Response to automatically react to detected threats.
+During testing, repeated SSH login attempts triggered the configured rule and Wazuh executed a firewall action using iptables to block the source IP address.

 ## Dashboard Access
 Protocol: HTTPS